MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ## Best practices for Charging and Re-use

-For busy working environments there are some best practices to follow to ensure the HoloLens device is always ready and prepared for use.
+For busy working environments, there are some best practices to follow to ensure the HoloLens device is always ready and prepared for use.
 Here's a list of cleaning and charging information to ensure optimal use.
 Best practices for Charging [HoloLens 2 Battery and Charging](hololens2-charging.md) Best practices for HoloLens cleaning [HoloLens 2 cleaning FAQ](hololens2-maintenance.md)